goharbor/community/proposals/new/project-quota.md

 As a project administrator, I can exceed my project limit by sending the request to system admin and wait for response.
 ​
 ### Story 4
-As a system administrator, I can set the project quota, either on storage usage or artifact count.
+As a system administrator, I can view all project quota metrics in the quota management page.
-​

 ### Story 5
-As a system administrator, I can view all project quota metrics via a dashboard.
+As a system administrator, I can set the project quota in the quota management page, either on storage usage or artifact count.

-### Story 5
+### Story 6
 As a system administrator, If I update the default quota, the existing project won't be impacted.

+### Story 7
+As a system administrator, I can choose the whether to use the default or customized quota on creating a project.

+### Story 8
+As a user, I cannot see the default quota on creating a project, but I can get it in the quota tab.
 ​
 ​
 ## Proposal